netscaler/netscaler-observability-exporter/docs/deploy-coe-with-zipkin.md

 Perform the following steps to deploy a Citrix ADC CPX instance with the Citrix ADC Observability Exporter support:

-  1. Download the [cpx-ingress-tracing.yaml](https://raw.githubusercontent.com/citrix/citrix-observability-exporter/master/examples/tracing/cpx-ingress-tracing.yaml) and [cic-configmap.yaml](https://raw.githubusercontent.com/citrix/citrix-observability-exporter/master/examples/elasticsearch/cic-configmap.yaml) file.
+  1. Download the [cpx-ingress-tracing.yaml](https://raw.githubusercontent.com/citrix/citrix-observability-exporter/master/examples/tracing/cpx-ingress-tracing.yaml) and `cic-configmap.yaml` file.

+  2. Create a ConfigMap with the required key-value pairs and deploy the ConfigMap.
+You can use the `cic-configmap.yaml` file that is available, for the specific endpoint, in the [directory](https://github.com/citrix/citrix-observability-exporter/tree/master/examples).

-  2. Modify Citrix ADC CPX related parameters, as required.
+  3. Modify Citrix ADC CPX related parameters, as required.
 For example, add lines under `args` in the `cpx-ingress-tracing.yaml` file as following:

           args:
             - --configmap
               default/cic-configmap

-  3. Edit the `cic-configmap.yaml` file to specify the following variables for Citrix ADC Observability Exporter in the `NS_ANALYTICS_CONFIG` endpoint configuration.
+  4. Edit the `cic-configmap.yaml` file to specify the following variables for Citrix ADC Observability Exporter in the `NS_ANALYTICS_CONFIG` endpoint configuration.

           server: 'coe-zipkin.default.svc.cluster.local' # COE service FQDN

-  4. Deploy Citrix ADC CPX with the Citrix ADC Observability Exporter support using the following commands:
+  5. Deploy Citrix ADC CPX with the Citrix ADC Observability Exporter support using the following commands:

           kubectl create -f cpx-ingress-tracing.yaml
           kubectl create -f cic-configmap.yaml